myerspat/hpc_resources/resources/jupyter_tunnel.md

 - Patrick Myers: 8890

-After resourcing your `~/bashrc`, anytime you run `tunnel` Jupyter will start assuming your Python environment has Jupyter Notebooks installed.
+After resourcing your `~/bashrc`, anytime you run `tunnel` Jupyter will start, assuming your Python environment has Jupyter Notebooks installed.
 On your local machine add the following to your `~/.profile`:
 ```sh
 alias tunnel="ssh -N -f -L localhost:8888:localhost:XXXX"
 ```